-It is not uncommon for Nissan clock spring to fail to cause various problems.
+It is common for Nissan clock springs to fail to cause various problems.
 Some of the most common Nissan clock spring problems include.

 - Nissan Airbag Light On

 - Nissan Steering Wheel Buttons don’t work

 - SRS Fault Code: Driver squib circuit open or high resistance

 What you will need

 - Mechanic Metric Toolset

 - 19mm socket